RamVegiraju/eks-ml/Part02-Sample-App-Dept-EKS/README.md

 ---

+This project demonstrates deploying a Hugging Face Transformer model with FastAPI to Amazon EKS.
+It includes infrastructure setup, containerization, Kubernetes manifests, and helper scripts.

-## Repository Structure
+## Files

-├── app.py                  # FastAPI application serving Hugging Face model
+- **app.py** – FastAPI application serving a Hugging Face model.
-├── Dockerfile              # Multi-architecture container image definition ├── requirements.txt        # Python dependencies
+- **Dockerfile** – Multi-architecture container image definition.
-│
+- **requirements.txt** – Python dependencies.
+- **deployment.yaml** – Kubernetes Deployment specification.
-├── deployment.yaml         # Kubernetes Deployment specification
+- **service.yaml** – Kubernetes Service specification (ALB-backed).
-├── service.yaml            # Kubernetes Service spec (ALB-backed)
-│
-├── build_and_push.sh       # Builds and pushes multi-arch image to ECR ├── create_cluster.sh       # Creates EKS cluster and node group
+- **build_and_push.sh** – Builds and pushes the image to Amazon ECR.
+- **create_cluster.sh** – Creates an Amazon EKS cluster and node group.
-├── setup_alb_controller.sh # Installs AWS Load Balancer Controller
+- **setup_alb_controller.sh** – Installs the AWS Load Balancer Controller.
-├── fix_rbac_access.sh      # Ensures IAM user/role has cluster-admin RBAC
+- **fix_rbac_access.sh** – Ensures IAM user/role has cluster-admin access.
-├── invoke.sh               # Helper script to test inference endpoint
+- **invoke.sh** – Helper script to test the inference endpoint.
-└── README.md               # Project documentation
+- **README.md** – Project documentation.

+---

+## Kubernetes Fundamentals

+- **Namespace**
+  Logical grouping for resources.
+Example: `ml-demo` keeps your ML app isolated.

+- **Deployment**
+  Defines how many replicas (pods) should run, what image to use, and manages scaling and rolling updates.

+- **Pods**
+  The smallest compute unit in Kubernetes.
+Each pod wraps your FastAPI container with the Hugging Face model.

+- **Service**
+  Provides stable networking and load balancing across pods.
+  - In this project, a `LoadBalancer` type Service provisions an AWS ALB, giving you an external DNS endpoint to access your app.

 ## Step by Step Guide